 Numerous commenters supported publishing advisory committees’ rosters in various formats to help members and the public gain a better perspective of how individual firms are represented across multiple committees.
 Previously, FINRA posted committee rosters on its website for the SFAC, the National Arbitration and Mediation Committee (NAMC), the District Committees and the National Adjudicatory Council.

 FINRA has published the name and firm affiliation of each advisory committee member on its website.
 Interested parties may contact committee members via the contact information for the individual FINRA staff committee liaisons.

 FINRA received a number of comments requesting greater opportunities for interested industry members to join various committees and supporting greater transparency about the committee member nomination and selection process.

+In February 2018, FINRA issued a Special Notice informing firms and other interested parties about the process for filling vacancies on various FINRA advisory and ad hoc committees, as well as the National Adjudicatory Council, District/Regional Committees, the FINRA Board of Governors and the FINRA Investor Education Foundation Board of Directors.
 FINRA plans to enhance the information currently provided on the “Get Involved” and FINRA Committee pages on FINRA.org to include more information on the selection process for appointed seats on various committees.
-We also plan to issue an annual notice about the committees and the application process for interested individuals to be considered for vacancies.
-In addition, we will widen the distribution list for election-related Notices to include each firm’s Chief Executive Officer, Chief Compliance Officer and Chief Operating Officer.
+In addition, FINRA will widen the distribution list for election-related Notices to include each firm’s Chief Executive Officer, Chief Compliance Officer and Chief Operating Officer.